-The "EA8HL" directory contains code and output for a series of experiments where EEXIST plays against all sets of possible opponent moves.
+The "EA8HL" directory contains code and output for a series of experiments where EEXIST plays all possible games.
 Specifically, for each move EEXIST makes, every legal opponent move will be considered.
 In theory, since there are 9 squares, and EEXIST moves first, there are 8 possible first moves by the opponent; after EEXIST's $2^{nd}$ move, there are 6 open squares for the opponent to choose from; and so on.
 Thus there are a maximum of $8 \times 6 \times 4 \times 2 = 384$ possible games.
 In practice, the number is fewer than this, since some of these games may end before the opponent has made 4 moves.